Toxic Glues used in Food Plastics

-While plasticizers such as Bisphenol A have been gaining media attention for their potentially harmful effects, the glues that bind the labels to the plastic and hold the plastic pieces together can also have negative health effects.
+Plasticizers such as Bisphenol A (BPA) get a lot of attention for their potentially harmful effects.
+But the glues that bind labels to the plastic and hold the plastic pieces together can also have negative health effects.

 Isn’t there enough bad news about plastic to go around?
-Not enough actually, as plastics are ruining our health and environment.
+Not enough, actually.
+Plastics are ruining our health and environment.
+Microplastic pieces are polluting our oceans along with our bodies.

 The researchers, led by Dr. Christina Nerin, examined eleven glue compounds used in acrylic adhesives.
 Of these eleven, four were found to seep through the packaging onto the food contained within.
 Of these four, one is considered highly toxic, at the level considered for mercury, asbestos and other toxins.
 The compound is 2,4,7,9-tetramethyldec-5-yne-4,7-diol, used in many packaging label glues.